-Why do customers stay loyal despite bad user experiences (UX)?
+Why customers stay loyal despite bad user experiences (UX)?

 Why do customers stay loyal when they have had a bad service experience?